tyzbit/numerifides/README.md

 T = Timelock length (CheckSequenceVerify)
 P = Proof of Work
 B = Bitcoin locked up.
+N = The number of previous unlinked occurrences of this name registration + 1
 ```

 The name being registered can be any latin character, but MUST BE case-insensitive.